ToniMak70/deep-learning-challenge/README.md

 ### Step-2: Compile, Train, and Evaluate the Model
 In this step, a neural network (deep learning model) will be designed to predict the success of Alphabet Soup-funded organizations using the provided dataset.
 This involves determining the input features, network architecture (neurons and layers), and subsequently compiling, training, and evaluating the model's accuracy and loss.
-1) Continue using the file in Google Colab in which you performed the preprocessing steps from __Step 1__.
+1) Continue using the file in Google Colab in which you performed the preprocessing steps from Step 1.
 2) Create a neural network model by assigning the number of input features and nodes for each layer using TensorFlow and Keras.
 3) Create the first hidden layer and choose an appropriate activation function.
 4) If necessary, add a second hidden layer with an appropriate activation function.